-- 2 1/2 cups 1-inch bread cubes (slightly stale is best) I use 4 one-inch slices of multigrain loaf
+- 2 1/2 cups 1-inch/2.5 cm bread cubes (slightly stale is best), Note 1 I use 4 one-inch thick bread slices of multigrain loaf

-- salt, pepper, garlic powder to sprinkle on bread cubes
+- kosher salt, black pepper, garlic powder to sprinkle on bread cubes

-- 2 cups snap peas strings removed (Note 1)
+- 2 cups snap peas, Note 2 strings removed

-- 1 tbsp shredded basil leaves add 2 tbsp if you like more basil
+- 1 tablespoon shredded basil leaves add 2 tbsp if you like more basil

 Vinaigrette Dressing (Note 2)

-- 1/2 tsp minced garlic 1 small clove
+- 1/2 teaspoon minced garlic 1 small clove

-- 1 tbsp white wine vinegar (red wine vinegar ok too – or lemon)
+- 1 tablespoon white wine vinegar (red wine vinegar ok too – or lemon juice)

-- 1/4 tsp each, salt and pepper or more to taste
+- 1/4 teaspoon each, salt and pepper or more to taste

-- MAKE VINAIGRETTE DRESSING: Combine all ingredients and whisk vigorously to combine.
+- MAKE VINAIGRETTE DRESSING: Combine all ingredients in a small bowl and whisk vigorously to combine.
 Or place in lock-and-seal container and shake.

 - GRILL BREAD CUBES: Toss bread cubes with a tablespoon of olive oil and sprinkle with salt, pepper and garlic powder.
-Place in grill basket then place basket over direct heat on grill.
-Grill for 4-5 minutes, stirring occasionally, until bread is golden brown.
-Transfer bread to a mixing bowl.
+Place in grill basket in single layer then place basket over direct heat on preheated grill.
+Grill for 4-5 minutes, stirring occasionally, until bread is golden brown with grill marks.
+Transfer bread to large bowl.

 - GRILL SNAP PEAS: Add snap peas to grill basket.
 Grill for 2-3 minutes, stirring occasionally until blistering or charring occurs.
 Transfer to bowl with bread.